 M. A. Rosa is an Army veteran, avid long-distance hiker, freelance editor, and writer from Bangor, Maine.
-She volunteers with a parrot refuge, works with youth outreach groups, and continued community service following the Buddhist path.
-She adores traveling in the UK, a British history and politics enthusiast focusing on the Paston letters and history previous to Caesar’s first landing.
-She aspires to write a historical fiction piece on Margaret Paston.
-M. A. Rosa is working on traditionally publishing a four-book series with plenty of hikes in between.
+She volunteers with a parrot refuge, works with youth outreach groups, and continued community service while following the Buddhist path.
+M. A. lives in the North Georgia, Blue Ridge Mountains on her hobby homestead.

 Writing Blog for Authors